As Insurers Offer Discounts For Fitness Trackers, Wearers Should Step With Caution

 For Klute-Nelson, the incentive money does the trick.

 "It's called F.I.T.," he says.
-"Frequency, Intensity and Tenacity."
+"Frequency, intensity and tenacity."

-People who move frequently, walk with moderate intensity, and log 10,000 steps each day can earn more than $1,000 dollars a year toward health care spending.
-And, Shanley says, it's not just the already-fit who are signing into the program.
+People who move frequently, walk with moderate intensity and log 10,000 steps each day can earn more than $1,000 a year toward health care spending.
+And, Shanley says, it's not just the already fit who are signing up for the program.

 "The participation rates for people with chronic conditions — diabetes in particular — is actually significantly higher than for people without those conditions," he says.